rhirwa/parsing-users/README.md

+# Scanning Files
-#This Program parses a file and outputs a list of the inputs.
+This Program scans a file of people a business' customers, and outputs their ordered names along with their emails.